 Hebden Suspension Bridge in the 1900s

-This is a Grimshawe's Upper Wharfedale series postcard, probably photographed in the 1900s.
+This is a Grimshawe's Upper Wharfedale series postcard of Hebden Suspension bridge, probably photographed in the mid-1900s.
+It was taken from the upstream true right bank.
 The bridge was built by the Hebden blacksmith William Bell in 1885 largely from materials recycled from the lead mines.
 Idiosyncratically for a suspension bridge, it had a central support.
 This was damaged in a flood in 1937, and the bridge was raised and the support removed.
 The base of the support can still be seen when river levels are low.
+The stepping stones downstream of the bridge were restored in 2001 by the Yorkshire Dales National Park as a Millennium project.
 Click the image to see a larger version.